petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vm-gen-1.md

 Using in-built [MBR2GPT.exe](/windows/deployment/mbr-to-gpt) utility, you can enable `GPT` disk layout AND add `EFI system partition` required for Gen2 upgrade.

 > [!CAUTION]
-> You will not be able to extend Windows OS disk system volume after `MBR to GPT conversion`.
+> You won't be able to extend Windows OS disk system volume after `MBR to GPT conversion`.
 Recommendation is to extend system volume for future before executing the upgrade.

 > [!NOTE]
-> Windows Server 2016 does not support `MBR2GPT.exe`.
-Workaround is to update the Guest OS to Windows Server 2019 or 2022 and then perform `MBR to GPT conversion`.
+> Windows Server 2016 doesn't support `MBR2GPT.exe`.
+Workaround is to update the Guest OS to Windows Server 2019 or 2022 and followed by `MBR to GPT conversion`.
 Refer to [In-place upgrade for VMs running Windows Server in Azure](windows-in-place-upgrade.md#perform-in-place-upgrade-to-windows-server-2016-2019-or-2022).

-1. RDP or remotely connect to Gen1 Windows VM for executing conversion.
+1. Remotely connect (using RDP or command-line) to Gen1 Windows VM for executing conversion.
 2. Run command `MBR2GPT /validate /allowFullOS` and ensure `Disk layout validation` completes successfully. **Do not proceed** if the `Disk layout validation` fails.
 Refer to [Known issues](#known-issues) for list of common causes and associated resolution for failure.
 For more information and troubleshooting, see [MBR2GPT troubleshooting](/windows/deployment/mbr-to-gpt#troubleshooting).
 3. Run command `MBR2GPT /convert /allowFullOS` to **execute** MBR to GPT conversion.
 Sample successful output: